Automattic/wp-desktop/README.md

 1. Set the environment variables `E2EUSERNAME` and `E2EPASSWORD`.
 2. Use `npm run e2e` or `make e2e` to invoke the test suite.

+# MacOS Notarization

+Per the current [Electron docs](https://www.electron.build/configuration/dmg), DMG signing is disabled by default as it will "lead to unwanted errors in combination with notarization requirements."
+Only the app bundle is zipped and submitted to Apple for notarization.

+## Extracting Published ZIP Archive in MacOS 10.15 (Catalina)

+There is a [known bug](https://github.com/electron-userland/electron-builder/issues/4299#issuecomment-544683923) in which extracting notarized contents from a zip archive via double-click will lead to an invalid .app bundle that cannot be opened in macOS 10.15.
+Instead, the bundled app should be extracted via `ditto`:

+`ditto -x -k <zip archive> <destination folder>`

 # Building & Packaging a Release